TeamDev-IP/JxBrowser-Examples/tutorials/ai/mcp-extension/README.md

 ./gradlew :mcp-extension:run -Djxbrowser.license.key="<your-license-key>"
 ```

-This launches a Java window with JxBrowser and loads the Browser MCP Chrome extension.
+This launches a Java window with JxBrowser and loads the Browser MCP Chrome
+extension.

 ## Start automating

 Open the AI chat in Cursor and try commands like:
 > "Open Google and search for TeamDev.
 Return the company’s phone number."

-Cursor will send structured requests to the MCP server, which controls JxBrowser via the installed Browser
+Cursor will send requests to the Browser MCP server, which controls JxBrowser
-MCP Chrome extension.
+via the installed Browser MCP Chrome extension.

 [browsermcp]: https://browsermcp.io/
 [cursor]: https://cursor.com/